Navigating Snowplow Parenting: The Dangers of Overprotective Parenting and Its Impact

 Prioritizing Achievement Over Well-Being: Snowplow parents often value their child’s extracurricular accomplishments, linking success to external achievements.

-This intense focus on achievement can create a high stress environment that fosters feelings of anxiety, perfectionism and burnout in children, ultimately jeopardizing their happiness and satisfaction.
+This intense focus on achievement can create a high stress environment that assists in feelings of anxiety, perfectionism and burnout in children, ultimately jeopardizing their happiness and satisfaction.

 Effects on the Child: the children are brought up in an environment that prioritizes achievement above all else.